 Please note that if you have questions about employment after the interview, we encourage you to reach out to us via chat, email or just call us.
 We the high volume of staff applicants for the current season, we will not be able to answer questions regarding your potential staff employment/contract offer prior to camp by third parties.
 This means that if your mom, dad, or significant other has questions about the staff experience not answered on the website, they should ask you and if you don’t have an answer YOU need to be the one to contact us if it is something that you would like to have answered.

-Finally, if you require any special accommodation for the interview or for the position, please make sure that we are aware.
+Finally, if you require any special accommodation for the interview or for the position at camp, please make sure that we are aware.
 For example, if your sister is getting married and you need to have a weekend to attend the wedding, let us know.
 If you are interviewing for a job as a principal or school social worker in the fall and you know you’ll need to have a flexible day off once or twice during the summer, please let us know this as well.
+We are good– but not all of us can read minds.
+It is your sole responsibility to be transparent and honest with yourself and us about your abilities and any needs for reasonable accommodations.

 We are proud of our staff.
 Those whom we invite back are hard-working, ethical, trustworthy, caring, and incredibly skilled individuals who will help you every step of the way if you are hired to be part of our team.